uzaymacar/self-supervision/README.md

 # Self-Supervised Learning for Computer Vision

+Our final project report can be found in `final_report.pdf`.

 We have developed a mini-framework that implements several self-supervised learning methods for transfer learning on image classification, and an accompanying comparative performance analysis.
 We have implemented the following self-supervised tasks: